 Even people with more than one new Capital One Card in the last six months are being approved, as are people who already have two or more card total Capital One cards.

-If you’ve got excellent credit and don’t mind adding a new inquiry, that seems to do the trick, based on the data points we’ve seen.
+If you’ve got excellent credit and don’t mind adding a new inquiry, that seems to do the trick for applications, based on the data points we’ve seen.
 This is an exciting update, and most people are being approved with credit lines north of $20,000, since the minimum line is $10k!